jdemuynke/jdemuynke.github.io/projects/project-4.md

   - 3D audio plugins
   - Spatial mix
   - Loudspeaker layout
-summary: The soundtrack of a contemporary dance performance was live mixed in 3D by thanks to Sfëar plugins and a 3D loudspeaker layout.
+summary: The soundtrack of a contemporary dance performance was live mixed in 3D with the help of Sfëar plugins and a 3D loudspeaker layout.

 ---